 I don’t have a tutorial for you on making the ruffle.
 However, it really is as easy as making a curtain.
 Just measure your cart, add extra for seams and a casing and you’re good to go.
 I like to add ties to mine for added fun.

 Are you ready to see this cutie all spruced up?
 Here she is!

 Isn’t it cute?
 You have to admit, the pink is much more fun than the black.
 I asked someone if he thought it looked much better and he said, “But, it’s pink”. haha.
 Yes, it sure is…LOVE IT!!

-The whimsical dust ruffle not only adds that added vintage vibe, but it serves a purpose too.
+Not only does the whimsical dust ruffle adds that added vintage vibe, but it also serves a purpose too.
 Hiding away things that may not be suitable for guests’ eyeballs is a win for me.

 I hope you had fun seeing this vintage Cosco cart come to life.
 I sure had a blast recreating it.
 It’s always fun to take something worn out and make it new again.
 Especially when you can revive it true to its era.

 While you’re at it, if you’d like to own this little cutie, you can find it available in my online shop.
-(SOLD)

 Do pin and share my vintage Cosco cart makeover because I am positive there are other carts tucked away in garages and basements in need of love too.